Central Charges and Vacuum Moduli of 2d $\mathcal{N}=(0,4)$ Theories from Class $\mathcal{S}$: Examples of Hilbert series

 In this tadpole frame, the scalars in the twisted hypermultiplet $(\Sigma^3, \tilde{\Sigma}^3)$, which are \emph{not} associated with loop nodes in the quiver, vanish on the special Higgs branch, in agreement with the general constraint \eqref{constr_special_higgs_2}.
 In contrast, the scalars in the twisted hypermultiplets $(\Sigma^J, \tilde{\Sigma}^J)$ with $J=1,2$, which are associated with loop nodes, are allowed to acquire non-zero vacuum expectation values, as described in \eqref{constr_special_higgs_1}.

 The corresponding Hilbert series takes the form

 The explicit expressions for $g_2 = 0, \ldots, 3$ are listed in Table~\ref{tab:HS_(2,0)}.

 A notable feature of these results is that, for $g_2 > 0$, the numerator of the Hilbert series is \emph{not} palindromic.
-In particular, for $g_2 = 1$, we have computed the Hilbert series using two independent methods: the prime decomposition of the ideal and the gluing construction.
-We find perfect agreement between the two approaches.
+In particular, for $g_2 = 1$, we have computed the Hilbert series using two independent methods: the minimal prime decomposition of the ideal and the gluing method.
+We find an agreement between the two approaches.

 At present, however, the geometric interpretation underlying these non-palindromic Hilbert series remains unclear.
 Understanding the geometry of these Higgs branches and the physical significance of this feature is an interesting open problem, which we leave for future investigation.